xiaowen-t/ECG-challenge/README.md

 We split the train-test dataset according to the BMI.
 ## Testing dataset
-The testing dataset is devided into 3 groups according to WHO BMI grouping, each goup contains 128 samples:
+For experiment 1, the testing dataset is devided into 3 groups according to WHO BMI grouping, each goup contains 128 samples:
+For experiment 2, the testing dataset is devided into 3 groups according to WHO BMI grouping, each goup contains 64 samples:

 Group 1:
     Below 18.5 = Underweight